waiyanhein01/next.js-fullstack/next-course/README.md

 - Nested Dynamic Routes
 - Catch all Segments or Catch all Routes

-  If u want do dynamically routes `ex. docs/react/hooks` this url will be come dynamically so if u want to control that use catch-all route segment you can see `docs` folder in app
+  If u want to do dynamically routes `ex. docs/react/hooks` this url will be come dynamically so if u want to control that use catch-all route segment you can see `docs` folder in app.

-  Catch all Segments sign like that `[...slug]` in that way if u enter `/docs`` in url that will show 404 not found because this docs file is not have own `page.tsx`.
-So we are using optional catch all segment
+  Catch all Segments sign like that `[...slug]` in that way if u enter `/docs` in url that will show 404 not found because this docs file is not have own `page.tsx`.
+So we are using optional catch all segment.

   Optional Catch all Segments sign like that `[[...slug]]`